-The nullification debate initially focused on the issue of tariffs on foreign goods that were implemented to protect American manufacturing after the War of 1812 and repay war debts.
-By 1830 the tariffs were largely seen as benefitting the industrial north while doing nothing to help the southern economy.
-The theory of nullification held that a state was not bound by any federal law that the state declared unconstitutional.
+The nullification debate initially focused on the issue of tariffs on foreign goods to protect American manufacturing after the War of 1812.
+Tariffs would also repay war debts.
+By 1830, people largely viewed the tariffs as benefitting the industrial north while doing nothing to help the southern economy.
+The theory of nullification held that federal law did not apply to a state if it declared the law unconstitutional.

-Nullification’s appeal to the south went beyond just the issue of tariffs.
-It could also potentially be applied should Congress outlaw slavery.
+Nullification’s appeal to the South went beyond just the issue of tariffs.
+Congress could also outlaw slavery.

-Asa Greene was born in Ashburnham, Massachusetts in 1788 and became a physician, trained at Williams College and the Berkshire Medical School.
+Asa Greene, born in Ashburnham, Mass., in 1788, trained as a physician at Williams College and the Berkshire Medical School.
 He would later become an author and editor.
 His stinging and witty writing style was a sharp weapon for the northern response to nullification advocates.

-His A Yankee Among the Nullifiers was penned under the name Elnathan Elmwood, Esq.
+He penned A Yankee Among the Nullifiers under the name Elnathan Elmwood, Esq.
 In the story, Elnathan travels to South Carolina and opens a law practice in “the land of cotton and rice, of hot heads and generous hearts, of republican theory and aristocratic practice.”

-There he runs for Congress and encounters the southern point of view on nullification expressed in a speech by his opponent, Major Harebrain Harrington:
+There he runs for Congress and encounters the southern point of view on nullification.
+His opponent, Maj.
+Harebrain Harrington, expressed it in a speech.

-“What right, gentleman, have the Yankees to the protection of their looms, their spinning jennies, their wooden nutmegs, their horn gun flint, their tin, side-saddles, and all the cussed notions that are now protected by the accursed Tariff?
 Is one part of the country to be built up to the expense of another?
 Are the money-catching, penny -saving, tin -peddling, notion-vending, never-idle Jonathans of the East to be forever making money, hand over fist, and getting rich as Croesus, while we, the high-minded gentlemen of the South, who are above touching our fingers to anything in the way of labor or business, are daily becoming poorer and poorer, and hastening with the speed of lightning to the goal of ruin?
 And what is all this owing to?
-Clearly to the protection of manufactures.”
+Clearly to the protection of manufactures.

 Greene spins out a story designed to further tweak southern sensibilities.
 In it, a group of slaves listen in to the political speeches supporting nullification and decide that it applies to their situation as well.
 Declaring slavery unconstitutional, they decide to nullify it and lead a bloody uprising against the white population of the south, leading to the recognition that the South must develop a free labor system of all races.

-Greene ends his tail on a conciliatory note, however, painting a picture where greater mixing of Americans from different regions leads to harmony.
+Asa Greene ends his tail on a conciliatory note, however.
+He painted a picture where greater mixing of Americans from different regions leads to harmony.